msvalina/msvalina.github.io/content/behavior-and-environment.rst

 I started with Bitcoin because it is really important. **Bitcoin is as important as Internet is.** That's why I'm steering my carrier in Bitcoin direction.
-Important thing about it is what are the values of people that created it?
+Important questions about it are: what are the values of people that created it?
 What does it represent?
 What does it enable people to do?

-Here are some of these:
+Here are some answers:

 * Right to privacy

 * Freedom of expression (which money is form of)

-* Right to alternative neutral economic system
+* Alternative neutral economic system

 * Censorship resistance